Google reveals which Thanksgiving recipes are popular in your state

-It turns out – according to Google’s data – not everyone is planning to make the same types of recipes.
-The company identified regional specialties, and created a map with the most uniquely searched type of stuffing (or dressing, if that’s what you call it) in each state.
+According to Google’s data, not everyone is planning to make the same types of recipes.
+The company identified regional specialties and created a map with the most uniquely searched type of stuffing (or dressing, if that’s what you call it) in each state.

 While Texans are searching for cornbread dressing, New Yorkers are looking for sausage stuffing recipes, and people in Washington state are looking for stuffing with apples.
 Meanwhile, Oklahoma residents are looking for “red Jello stuffing.”
 (Don’t ask me, it’s what the data shows.)